Can Dogs Eat Cooked Mushrooms? Facts, Benefits, And 3 Recipes

 1. Preheat the oven to 350 degrees Fahrenheit.

-2. Sautée the cooked rice in oil, until slightly brown in color.
+2. Sautée the cooked rice in oil until it becomes slightly brown in color.

 3. Place in a baking dish and add the mushrooms.